 Conjunctivitis, also known as pink eye, is a common eye infection among both children and adults.
 The most common symptoms include:

 - discharge or pus that may be green, yellow, white, or clear

 - eye lashes that are stuck shut with dried pus

 - watery eyes

 - feeling like you have something in your eye

-Often, conjunctivitis will clear up on its own.
-If it doesn’t, you might try:
+Often, conjunctivitis will clear up

 - seeing your eye doctor, who may prescribe oral or topical antibiotics if the conjunctivitis is caused by bacteria